NeoMetalx1/todo_cli/README.md

    make
    ```

-   This will generate an executable named `todo_cli` in the project directory.
+   This will generate an executable named `todo` in the project directory.

 ## Usage

-After building the application, you can start using `todo_cli` to manage your tasks.
+After building the application, you can start using `todo` to manage your tasks.

    ```bash
    ./todo